 Talk about the benefits of a balanced schedule with your teen.
 Actively listen to what she has to say and allow her to have input.
 While she may be tempted to sign up for every extracurricular activity, learn several new hobbies, or take on a part-time job, you can offer guidance and support so she learns how to prioritize her academic and recreational pursuits.

 3) School Supplies

 Ask your student how he would like to organize his supplies so he is invested in the process.
-Allow him to set up his binder, notebooks, folders, filing system, or bookshelf in a manner that work best for his learning style.
+Allow him to set up his binder, notebooks, folders, filing system, or bookshelf in a manner that works best for his learning style.
 Some students like an accordion file system better than a tabbed divider system.
 Try heavy-gauge notebook paper with reinforced holes so that important information doesn’t fall out and get lost.
 Use clear slip-sleeves for papers that he needs or wants to keep in his notebook for the whole year.
 Plastic crates make filing and access to papers quick and easy; also, they can be stacked to maximize small space.
-Labels, cue cards, and color-coding can also be helpful filing tools.
+Labels, cue cards, and color coding can also be helpful filing tools.
 It may help to have color-coordinated folders and notebooks for each subject.
 Suggest separating the folder pockets into sections such as “work that needs to be done” and “work that is completed” so he can easily store and locate items.
 Colored dots or sticky notes can be placed on the corners of assignments to help your teen identify the subject or prioritize work, such as using green to mean “complete today” and red for “due next week.”